-This morning the Federal Circuit released a nonprecedential order denying a petition for a writ of mandamus to the United States District Court for the Western District of Texas.
-The court also released two Rule 36 judgments.
-Here is the introduction and conclusion of the order and links to both Rule 36 judgments.
+This morning the Federal Circuit released a precedential opinion in a veterans case and a nonprecedential order denying a petition for a writ of mandamus seeking to order the District of Delaware to vacate an order setting an evidentiary hearing.
+The Federal Circuit also released two orders dismissing appeals.
+Here is the introduction to the opinion, text from the order, and links to the dismissals.

 The Federal Circuit today announced that its updated Rules of Practice are now available.
 Today’s announcement is consistent with the court’s previous announcement about its decision to defer adoption of certain amendments.
 Here is the full text of today’s announcement.

 Next week, in an en banc session, the Federal Circuit will hear oral arguments in Adams v.
 United States, a federal benefits case.
 The arguments will address whether on-the-job exposure to the recent novel coronavirus entitles federal correctional officers to additional pay pursuant to various federal statutes.
 This is our argument preview.

 The Federal Circuit released four precedential opinions: a precedential opinion in a patent case decided by the Western District of Washington; two precedential opinions in cases addressing the Fair Labor Standards Act; and another precedential opinion addressing the Border Patrol Agent Pay Reform Act and Back Pay Act.
 Notably, in the latter three cases, Judge Reyna filed dissenting opinions.
 The court also released two nonprecedential opinions in cases involving the same appellant challenging decisions of the Merit Systems Protection Board, along with four orders dismissing appeals.
 Here are the introductions to the majority opinions, portions of the dissenting opinions, and links to the orders.